-I feel that this is such a big area I had to divide it into 6 parts:
+This is such a big area I had to divide it into 6 parts:

 When I hear the word 'diet' – I panic.
 I am already so restricted in what I am 'allowed' to eat it's ridiculous... and often, I find it embarrassing.
+Do you too?

 A migraine diet is not like dieting to lose weight, it is more about avoiding what triggers you into a full blown attack and ruins your life for days!